 The humans take over: Tekuma reinvents the control interface

-UTS Startup Tekuma, with founders Michael Griffin and Annette McClelland (UTS: MBA, BA Comms), is taking to the skies with a 21st century approach to the drone control interface, making it easier for us to get a handle on this crucial tech.
+UTS Startup Tekuma, with founders Michael Griffin and Annette McClelland (UTS: MBA, BA Comms), is taking to the skies with a 21st century approach to the drone control interface.
+Working to make it easier for us to get a handle on this crucial tech, the team were awarded the prize for Best application of research in a UTS Startup at the inaugural UTS Startups Awards.

 Give us your elevator pitch.
 What is your startup?